suhail511/chatbot_father_son/README.md

 ## Overview

-For this project, I wanted to train a Sequence To Sequence model on some conversation logs of Father-Son conversation dataset.Let me explain how you can train the chatbot.
+For this project, I wanted to train a Sequence To Sequence model on some conversation logs of Father-Son conversation dataset.
+Let me explain how you can train the chatbot.

 ## Requirements and Installation
 In order to run these scripts, you'll need the following libraries.